Sa7cez/CEX-whitelister/README.md

 ## Requirements

 1. Rename `env` to `.env` and input values
-2. Create and fill `addresses.txt` file with your blockchain addresses
+2. Create and fill `addresses.txt` file with your blockchain addresses line-by-line

 ## Secure